MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-profiles.md

 > [!div class="mx-imgBorder"]
 > ![](media/profiles-customers.png "Customer profiles")

-In order to view more customers profiles, move to the next profiles page using the button shown below in red:
+In order to view more customers profiles, move to the next profiles page using the button shown below in red.

 > [!div class="mx-imgBorder"]
 > ![](media/profiles-customers2.png "Customer profiles")

 **Note:** Customer profiles are available once you create the unified Customer entity.
-Make sure to complete the Data Configuration process in order to unlock richer view on your customers (visit the Configure Data section to learn more).
+Make sure to complete the Data Configuration process in order to unlock richer view on your customers.
+Visit the *Configure Data* section to learn more.

 > [!div class="mx-imgBorder"]
 > ![](media/customer-card-tile.png "Customer Card tiles")